It is never a dull moment when it comes to choosing a fine coloured gemstone for your bespoke piece of bridal jewellery.

 The couple had requested for special engraving on either sides of the ring.
 “Love” and “Grace” mark the shanks of the ring.

+Featuring a unique and beautiful Sapphire in our Signature Snowflake design.
 In their mission in find a special engagement ring that will commemorate their time spent in Singapore, this lovely couple chanced upon our bespoke custom service of handcrafting fine quality jewellery.

 Their request was to find a beautiful unheated, untreated sapphire that would catch the eye of this very lucky lady.
 As her now-fiancee had put it, they were looking for a sapphire that would match the color of her eyes.
 Alternatively, they were hoping to find a shade of blue that reminds them of the ocean.